cyinnove/paramx/README.md

 - Processes URLs from files or standard input.
 - Custom parameter value replacement.
 - Easy configuration using YAML templates not JSON like gf
+- Supports all-tags mode to search across all vulnerability types
+- Supports all-params mode to find any parameterized URLs

 ## Templates
 - You can find our written templates here [paramx-tempalets](https://github.com/cyinnove/paramx-templates) or you can create your own, it's so easy to do